Do Go On - 350 - Arctic Badass Peter Freuchen

 No, I don't have those.

-I have Denmark's national dish, stegdflask, which is obviously pork in a parsley sauce.
+I have Denmark's national dish, stegged flask, which is obviously pork in a parsley sauce.

-And Jess, how did you kill those pigs?
+And just how did you kill those pigs?

-And Dave, you have normally booked a band as well.
+And Dave you've normally booked a band as well

-Yes, I've got one of the all-time great Danish acts, Aqua.
+Yes I've got a one of the all-time great Danish acts

 Are they Danish?